The Awkward Dinner GuideSome dinners in life are going to be awkward. We’re here to help.

 Your hairdresser came at you with a weedwacker this morning, and your public engagement options are limited.
 Good news - Jones might be the darkest restaurant in Los Angeles.
 The Italian spot on the Weho/Hollywood border has solid cocktails, a cool crowd, good food, and maybe the best dessert in town with that apple pie skillet.
 And who knows, maybe the box cut spiked up in front will be all rage thanks to you.

-Is there a worse sentence in the English language than “Wait, I just need to Snap this before you start eating”?
+Is there a worse sentence in the English language than “Wait, I just need to take a boomerang before you start eating”?
 Probably yes, but that one is still right up there.
 Next time you’re seeing Jade (she’s no longer Jane because “It wasn’t good for my brand”), be prepared and meet her at Croft Alley.
 She’ll be happy with the string light-covered courtyard and rustic wood tables, and you can order a not-at-all-photogenic cauliflower grilled cheese and be able to eat it immediately.

 Perfect For: Meeting your mom’s new life partner Jean.